-Make the Commenting toolbar visible by choosing View->Toolbars->Commenting
+Make the Commenting toolbar visible by choosing: View->Toolbars->Commenting

-Press the Text Highlight button to highlight the selected text.
+Press the Text Highlight button to highlight the selected text or press Ctrl+G.

-The text will be highlighted and the associated pop-up note window will appear, pre-filled with the content of the highlight.
+The text will be highlighted.
+To open the pop-up note window associated with the highlighted text, double-click the text.

 - Text highlights are annotations that sit on-top of the PDF page like other annotations.
-They do not track the text they apply to so which means that if you edit the text on the page after highlighting, the text may move underneath the highlight. - A similar result can be achieved using the underline facility this will track edited text but does not have an associated pop-up note window.
-See "Underline" on page 66
+They do not track the text they apply to which means that if you edit the text on the page after highlighting, the text may move with respect to the highlight. - A similar result can be achieved using the underline facility this will track edited text but does not have an associated pop-up note window.
+See "Underline" on page 70